-In early 2002 I had the honour to be invited by Mark Noelanders to give a 3 hour evening demonstration in March that same year at his Bonsai club in Belgium (B.A.B Belgium Bonsai association).
-Although I was really excited at the prospect to give a demonstration at this club that already had seen most off the big names demonstrate, it also put me under a lot of pressure!
-How and were could I find material good enough to work on and that would entertain this knowledgeable crowd?
-I spend many day’s visiting all my regular material addresses here in Holland, but could not find anything remotely interesting or good enough!
-So in a last desperate attempt to find something, I drove with my wife An trough Belgium to try our luck at the Bonsai dealers we knew there!
-At the end of a long day driving, with out finding anything suitable and affordable, we had become pretty desperate!
-We had only one more Bonsai centre to visit and had not much hope to find something there.
+In early 2002 I had the honour to be invited by Mark Noelanders to give a 3-hour evening demonstration in March of that same year at his Bonsai club in Belgium (B.A.B Belgium Bonsai association).
+Although I was really excited at the prospect to give a demonstration at this club that already had seen most of the big names demonstrate, it also put me under a lot of pressure!
+How and where could I find material good enough to work on that would entertain this knowledgeable crowd?
+I spend many days visiting all my regular material addresses here in Holland, but could not find anything remotely interesting or good enough!
+So in a last desperate attempt to find something, I drove with my wife An through Belgium to try our luck at the Bonsai dealers we knew there!
+At the end of a long day driving, without finding anything suitable and affordable, we had become pretty desperate!
+We had only one more Bonsai centre to visit and had not had much hope to find something there.
 But we did!
-In the back of the garden, hidden away from sight, we found some really weird and impossible shaped Pine yamadori!
+In the back of the garden, hidden away from sight, we found some really weird and impossible-shaped Pine yamadori!
 And that was just what I was looking for, ugly and affordable!
 J

-One off them immediately jumped out to me, a Mugo that looked like the mark of Zorro!
-It was basically a long and thin Z shaped tree full of mistakes and with only some long branches in it’s top.
-The base and the first 10 cm/2,5 inch upwards the trunk were really thin and then suddenly changed into a big lump that was created over many years with old deadwood and thick live vain running over it!
+One-off them immediately jumped out to me, a Mugo that looked like the mark of Zorro!
+It was basically a long and thin Z-shaped tree full of mistakes and with only some long branches at its top.
+The base and the first 10 cm/2,5 inch upwards of the trunk were really thin and then suddenly changed into a big lump that was created over many years with old deadwood and thick live vain running over it!
 From there the trunk becomes thinner again and stays the same thickness until the first sharp bent to the left.
 The next section of the trunk is slightly curved and goes abrupt to the left and back downwards.
-Some time long ago this section of the trunk was split right trough the middle by mother nature, leaving a long opening that looked very strange!
-And again this section also had no taper what so ever!
-At the end of that section there was a other abrupt change of direction to the right side from witch one thick branch and a few thinner ones grew upwards.
-Out off these branches I had to create the whole future Bonsai!
-A big risk to try in a 3 hour demo, but this is what I like to do, trying to create a Bonsai out of challenging material!
+Some time long ago this section of the trunk was split right through the middle by mother nature, leaving a long opening that looked very strange!
+And again this section also had no taper whatsoever!
+At the end of that section, there was another abrupt change of direction to the right side from which one thick branch and a few thinner ones grew upwards.
+Out of these branches I had to create the whole future Bonsai!
+A big risk to try in a 3-hour demo, but this is what I like to do, trying to create a Bonsai out of challenging material!
 Because when it all falls together and it works it can become really special and unique!
 I always had, and still have, that motivation to work with impossible and unlikely material!
-At first because there simply just wasn’t any good material to be found here in Holland, but latter I discovered that I really like that challenge to find something interesting or even beautiful in these ugly duckling trees!
-So this Mugo, that we instantly named Z, was just right to show what my interest in Bonsai are.
+At first because there simply just wasn’t any good material to be found here in Holland, but later I discovered that I really like that challenge to find something interesting or even beautiful in these ugly duckling trees!
+So this Mugo, which we instantly named Z, was just right to show what my interest in Bonsai.

 Below: The first pictures of “Z” in my garden.
-This is the planed front side of the tree.
+This is the planned front side of the tree.

 Below: Backside of the tree.